 - a.
-Implement the Foreshore and Water DPA, Riparian Areas Protection Regulation DPA and Lakes 100 m DPA (see sections 6.3 - 6.5); - b.
-Continue to implement Lakes Zoning Bylaw No. 900 which sets out regulations pertaining to the placement of docks and private moorage buoys; - c.
-Assess and strive to protect sensitive fish habitat when developing and operating CSRD waterfront parks and boat launches; - d.
+Implement the Foreshore and Water DPA, Riparian Areas Protection Regulation DPA and Lakes 100 m DPA (refer to sections 6.3 6.5); - b.
+Continue to implement Lakes Zoning Bylaw No. 900 (as amended from time to time) which sets out regulations pertaining to the placement of docks and private moorage buoys; - c.
+Assess and strive to protect sensitive fish habitat when developing and operating CSRD waterfront parks and boat launches: - d.
 Encourage waterfront owners to consider shared docks in the interests of having one larger dock that extends into deep water, rather than a number of individual docks that are in relatively shallow water with higher fish habitat values; - e.
 Encourage property owners to replace older, on-site sewage systems with newer technology to prevent potential contamination of the shoreline; and, - f.
-Advise and expect property owners not to remove vegetation along the foreshore (without the proper approval) that could result in erosion, loss of food and nutrients for fish, and loss of shade for young fish; landowners must refer to the Ministry of Environment's Best Management Practices for Hazard Tree and Non Hazard Tree Limbing, Topping or Removal.
+Advise and expect property owners not to remove vegetation along the foreshore (without the proper approval) that could result in erosion, loss of food and nutrients for fish, and loss of shade for young fish; landowners must refer to the Ministry of Environment's Best Management Practices for Hazard Tree and Non Hazard Tree Limbing, Topping or Removal (as updated from time to time).